-Rs 1K cr worth of cash, liquor seized in poll-bound states
+Rs 1K Cr Worth Of Cash, Liquor Seized In Poll-bound States

-New Delhi, Feb 26 (IANS) The Election Commission has said the enforcement agencies have seized cash, liquor and drugs worth over Rs 1,000 crore during the Assembly elections in Uttar Pradesh, Uttarakhand, Punjab, Manipur and Goa.
+New Delhi: The Election Commission has said the enforcement agencies have seized cash, liquor and drugs worth over Rs 1,000 crore during the Assembly elections in Uttar Pradesh, Uttara-khand, Punjab, Manipur and Goa.

 "The comprehensive and advance planning, meticulous follow-ups and active participation of enforcement agencies have led to stupendous rise in seizure figures cossing the Rs 1,000 crore mark in the ongoing Assembly elections in States of Uttar Pradesh, Uttarakhand, Punjab, Manipur and Goa", said the poll body in a statement.